GoldPiggyMC/FlatWorld/README.md

-# FlatDimension

-Add a flat dimension
+<h1 align="center">Flat World</h1>

+## What is Flat World?

+This is a mod which add the Vanilla superflat world.

-# Go to the flat world
+## How to visit the flat world?

 - Build the Nether portal but use stone instead of obsidian.
-- Use an iron ingot to activate it
+- Activate it by using the iron ingot.
-- Enjoy
+- Enjoy.

+## Known issues

+- The portal is too far away from the ground of the flat world.

+## License

+Copyright (c) [TobyDev0207](https://github.com/TobyDev0207).
+All rights reserved.

+Licensed under the [MIT](https://github.com/TobyDev0207/FlatWorld/blob/1.19/LICENSE) license.